keepassxreboot/keepassxc-org/blog/_posts/2019-02-21-memory-security.md

 <!--more-->

-Please Note: memory attacks are generally not possible unless an attacker has physical access to your machine or a malicious application is running.
+Please Note: memory attacks are generally not possible unless an attacker has (physical) access to your machine or a malicious application is running.
 If your computer is compromised in this way, then there is very little a program can do to protect its data.
-Your best defense against this threat is to have an up-to-date virus scanner and keeping your computer physically secure.
+Your best defense against this threat is to follow general digital hygiene, keeping your computer physically secure, and (maybe) having an up-to-date virus scanner.
 Nonetheless, here are the techniques KeePassXC uses to protect your data:

 ##### Windows Memory Protection
 KeePassXC uses modern Windows memory security techniques available to all processes.
 None of the other password managers featured in the ISE report have implemented this security.
 If they had, the ISE attacks would have failed outright!
 We specifically disable reading the memory of KeePassXC.
 (Note: it is not possible to prevent an administrator from accessing memory) We also disable "core dumps" which can expose secrets if the application crashes.
 Our memory protections can be readily tested by using [Process Hacker](https://processhacker.sourceforge.io/) as shown in the following screenshots comparing KeePassXC to KeePass: